ZapriteApp/phoenixd-lightning-wallet-ui-startos/README.md

 # Phoenixd Lightning Wallet(StartOS)

+# Phoenixd Lightning Wallet UI

-This is lightning wallet UI on top of Phoenixd server by ACINQ.
-It serves as a wallet interface for phoenixd, allowing you to transact while running on StartOS.
+This project is a Lightning wallet interface built on top of a [Phoenixd server](https://phoenix.acinq.co/server/) designed for [Start9](https://start9.com/) and Umbrel.
+It allows you to utilize the wallet capabilities of Phoenixd, providing a seamless experience for transacting while running on StartOS.

+Easily manage your phoenixd transactions and leverage the power of Phoenixd for your Lightning wallet needs.

 This repository creates the `s9pk` package that is installed to run `phoenixd-lightning-wallet-ui` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Installing (on StartOS)